 MTH-130 or MTH-234 and MTH-197 or MTH-199.

 MTH-325.
-Knot Theory (Fall).An introduction to the mathematical study of knots, including colorability, chirality, genus, and the Jones polynomial.
+Knot Theory (Not offered 2014–15).An introduction to the mathematical study of knots, including colorability, chirality, genus, and the Jones polynomial.
 Course will also explore the relationship between mathematical knots and structures in molecular chemistry and biology, and physics.
 Not open to students who have passed

 MTH-225.Prerequisite: MTH-221, MTH-235, MTH-332,or MTH-340,or permission of the instructor.